MichaelKramerGuitar/Biography/README.md

    * Internal links to other pages of your site do not count towards this requirement.

-# Tags Key/Guide Per first three pages for easy searching
+# Tags Key: first three pages for easy searching (obvious tags not included)

 ## index.html
 1. ```<section>```